The Theology of Gratitude:

 GRATITUDE has become a phenomenon in popular culture and is written about in books ranging from self-help to the Harvard Business Review.
 Scholarly engagement has developed primarily in the psychological community, which has demonstrated the correlation between gratitude and improvement in personal health and the development of strong, healthy relationships.
 There is far less scholarship arising within the theological community.

 We seek to change this!
 Bexley Seabury Seminary Federation and the United Thank Offering are collaborating to host a Convocation and Scholars Conference on the Theology of Gratitude with Diana Butler Bass, April 23–24, 2020.

-We invite scholars representing diverse perspectives and experiences from all disciplines, generations, and cultural groups to engage in a rigorous exploration of our human expressions while living in a complex world.
-All papers submitted are subject to academic peer review by a panel of senior scholars.
+We invite scholars representing diverse perspectives and experiences from all disciplines, generations, and cultural groups to submit a 1000-1500-word proposal plus bibliography of how they will engage in a rigorous exploration of our human expressions while living in a complex world.

 SIX PAPERS PRESENTED